sunnyxiaohu/R-C3D.pytorch/README.md

-# A *Faster* Pytorch Implementation of Faster R-CNN
+# A *Faster* Pytorch Implementation of R-C3D

 ## Introduction

-This project is a *faster* pytorch implementation of faster R-CNN, aimed to accelerating the training of faster R-CNN object detection models.
+This project is a *faster* pytorch implementation of R-C3D, aimed to accelerating the training of R-C3D object detection models.
 Recently, there are a number of good implementations:

 * [rbgirshick/py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn), developed based on Pycaffe + Numpy